Logo Voyage

 Connections

-Due to the huge availability of inexpensive transatlantic charters coupled with the airport's growing number of flights to destinations in Central America and less-served destinations in southern Mexico, connections in Cancun can often be cheaper than connecting through Mexico City.
+Inexpensive transatlantic charters are available from many European capitals.
+That, coupled with the airport's growing number of flights to destinations throughout Central America (as well as smaller destinations in southern Mexico), often make connections in Cancun cheaper and faster than connecting through Mexico City.
 Adventurous travelers looking to explore Central America can connect in CUN to onward flights to Belize City (on TropicAir), Flores and Tikal or Guatemala City (on TAG), or San Salvador (on Avianca).
-As a focus city for Volaris and VivaAerobus, Cancun has departing flights to dozens of smaller cities in Mexico including Oaxaca, Tuxtla Gutierrez, or some of the Pacific coast resort areas.
+As a focus city for Volaris and VivaAerobus, Cancun has departing flights to dozens of southern cities in Mexico including Oaxaca and Tuxtla Gutierrez.
 Cancun can also be an excellent choice for flights to destinations shunned by American carriers, such as Havana (served by Cubana) or Caracas (served by Conviasa).

 The downside of connecting in Cancun is that the airport doesn't assign flights to gates until the last minute, so you should avoid tight schedules, if possible.
 Getting between terminals is easy now that the airport has a reliable inter-terminal shuttle with buses that leave each terminal every 10 minutes.